 The Moon rusting is not something generally thought about.
 Simply because of the three elements required for rust to form, two of them aren’t supposed to exist on the Moon.
 It turns out; scientists might have been wrong.
-Recent analysis would suggest there is rust at lunar high latitudes.
+The recent analysis would suggest there is rust at lunar high latitudes.

 Scientists now think Earth’s oxygen, dust particles, and the Earth’s magnetotail (more on that later) combine to provide the conditions for rust.